RamtinTJB/RHCSA9-Notes/README.md

 * **!sometext**: execute the last command containing a specific text

 We can type `history -w` right after `history -c` to erase the contents of `.bash_history`

+### The Shell Environment

+Variable names start with `$` sign. e.g, `$PATH`.
+To view the variables defined in the current shell environment, we can use the `env` commands.

+The four configuration files:
+* **/etc/profile**: Processed by all users upon login
+* **/etc/bashrc**: Processes when subshells are started
+* **~/.bash_profile**: User-specific login shells are defined
+* **~/.bashrc**: User-specific files for subshells

+Messages in `/etc/motd` display after user has successfully logged in to a shell.
+Convenient way to inform users about an issue or a security policy.
+Messages in `/etc/issue` are displayed before log in.
+These are good to specify login instructions.

+### Finding Help

+Nearly all commands support the `--help` option and will display a usage summary when using this option.
+Another option is the `man` command.
+In the `man` page, the most useful information which are the examples are located at the bottom of the page.
+To search in the **mandb** database, we can use `man -k` or `apropos` which are equivalent commands.
+We can then filter out the result using the `grep` command, more on this later.
+To update the **mandb** database, use `mandb`. `apropos` code sections:
+* **1**: Executable programs or shell commands
+* **5**: File formats and conventions
+* **8**: System administration commands
+The two other tools to get even more information about the system are `info` and `pinfo`.
+And finally, we can find the documentation of large projects in `/usr/share/doc`.

+## Essential File Management Tools